-The Employment Experience section follows the same format as the Education section, only with the job title as the subheading in bold followed by the company name and location in plain style.
-List your jobs in reverse-chronological order with your current (or most recent) job first and your earliest last.
-List the month/year date ranges in the same position as in the Education section.
-The months are important because a date range such as "2015-2016" is misleading if you worked a few weeks before and after New Year's, whereas "Dec.
+The Employment Experience section follows the same format as the Education section.
+The most noticeable difference is that you will list the job title as the subheading, in bold, followed by the company name and location in plain style.
+List your jobs in reverse-chronological order with your current (or most recent) job first and your oldest position last.
+List the month/year date ranges in the same style that you wrote them in the Education section.
+The months are important because a date range such as "2015-2016" is misleading if you only worked a few weeks before and after New Year's, whereas "Dec.
 2015 - Jan.
-2016" honestly indicates seasonal work.
+2016" indicates honesty and attention to detail.
+Remember to use past tense verbs unless you currently hold the position.
+In that case, make sure you use present tense.